samdmn/ToDoList/README.md

 I decided to create this little website to help me learn (and remember) HTML, CSS and JavaScript concepts before the 4th semester JavaScript course of my bachelor's degree.
-Also I was bored so I guess that it's a perfect way to combine business with pleasure.
+Also I was bored so I guess that it's a perfect way to combine business with pleasure !